All previous events hosted by Addressing Domestic Abuse are listed below.

 Domestic Abuse Perpetrators: What Housing Professionals Need to Know

-Masterclass delivered by ADA Directors Dr Kelly Henderson and Debs Alderson, hosted by Green and Burton ASB Associates.
-Free for attendees with a fee donated by Green and Burton to CoppaFeel, the UK’s only youth cancer awareness charity.
+This Masterclass was held on 27th December 2025, delivered by ADA Directors Dr Kelly Henderson and Debs Alderson, and hosted by Green and Burton ASB Associates.
+It was free for attendees with a fee donated by Green and Burton to CoppaFeel, the UK’s only youth cancer awareness charity.

 The Masterclass covered: